Bon Secours Sisters: Africa

 The Sisters began to expand into the developing world, with work in South America and Africa.
 In 1957, the Sisters opened a home for sick children in Chad, working also to educate mothers and reduce the infant mortality rate.
 In 2006, they began to work in Tanzania.

 South America

 The Irish Sisters of Bon Secours first began the work South America after an invitation from the Cork Diocesan Mission at Trujillo, Peru in 1966.
 The invitation brought four sisters from Ireland who opened a mission in the coastal city.
-In 2017, the Bishop of Cork and Ross worked with the sisters to provid relief for a shantytown on the Peruvian coastline.
+In 2017, the Bishop of Cork and Ross worked with the sisters to provide relief for a shantytown on the Peruvian coastline.
 In total, about forty Bon Secours sisters responded to provide emergency assistance over the course of the 2017 floods in Peru.

 Present day

 The Congregation of Bon Secours is headquartered in Marriottsville, Maryland.
 As of 2020, the congregation works in France, Peru, the United Kingdom, and the United States, and Ireland.
 Within the U.S., the order operates in Florida, Maryland, Michigan, Pennsylvania, South Carolina, and Virginia.
 They work in the areas of healthcare, housing, and education.

 In 2019, it was announced that LifeBridge Health was to acquire Bon Secours Baltimore Hospital.
 The Sisters continue to minister to the underserved of West Baltimore through Bon Secours Community Works, a collection of programs and services designed to address public health issues before they require the services of an acute-care facility.